 env_file: .env

-DevContainers standardize local development but often inherit host environment pollution.
-Embedding validation logic directly into the workspace initialization lifecycle guarantees that every developer container starts with a verified configuration.
+Devcontainers standardize local development but inherit host environment pollution.
+Run validation in the workspace init lifecycle so every container starts verified.

 {